Updated myPay Password Rules (May 2014)

-MAKING A STRONGER MYPAY PASSWORDThe FBI reports that Internet crime continues to rise.
-Today’s lifestyles include a growing online component to keep in touch with friends and family, purchase retail goods and manage our financial, medical and personal business.
+The FBI reports that Internet crime continues to rise.
+Today’s lifestyles means more of us are online to keep in touch with friends and family, purchase retail goods and manage our financial, medical and personal business.

-With the Spring 2013 release, myPay will be updating its system password requirements to come in line with DoD security rules.
+With the Spring 2014 release, myPay will be updating its system password rules that meets the intent of DoD security policies and customer feedback.
 This means all users who access myPay with their login ID and password must create a new password using the following rules:

-- Contain at least two of the following special characters:
+- Contain at least one of the following special characters:

 - Must NOT include any spaces